How Much Light Does a Jade Plant REALLY Need?

 If this happens, it’s best to move your jade plant away from unfiltered direct sunlight during the afternoon.
 This is when sunlight is at its strongest level.
 To help the jade plant recover, carefully prune off the burnt sections.

-Also, keep an eye on your jade plant watering cycles to ensure it’s receiving sufficient moisture and consider fertilizing to boost the nutrient base.
+Also, keep an eye on your jade plant watering cycles to ensure it’s receiving sufficient moisture, and consider fertilizing to boost the nutrient base.

-Signs Your Jade Plant Isn’t Receiving Enough Light
+Signs Your Jade Isn’t Receiving Enough Light

 If your jade plant doesn’t get enough sunlight, it can be just as damaging as getting too much light.
 As desert-dwelling plants, jade plants love soaking up the sun.
 When a jade plant is left somewhere that is too dark, growth will start to slow, and the plant will weaken.
-For more, see our in-depth guide to Jade plant growth expectations indoors.

 Here are a couple of signs that your jade plant isn’t getting enough light: